 5 Special Arc Triangles

-Before discussing the relevance of arc triangulations to the area of finite element methods, a look at various types of arc triangles is required.
+Before discussing the relevance of arc triangulations to the area of graph drawing, we have a look at special types of arc triangles.
 Recall from Section 2 the convention that arc triangles are geometrically well-oriented.